Pivot to video: History

 By 2017, "advertiser interest in video [was] insatiable...
 Any CFO is going to say 'How can we get more video?'" according to an executive of the publishers' trade association Digital Content Next.
 Publishers such as Vanity Fair, the Washington Post, and Sports Illustrated began adapting their own articles into cheap video content, either dictated by a newsreader or animated as a slideshow with captions, which could be shared on social platforms or even played alongside the articles themselves.

 June 2017 saw numerous high-profile pivots to video.
 Vocativ laid off at least 20 staff, including its entire newsroom, explaining that "as the industry evolves, we are undertaking a strategic shift to focus exclusively on video content that will be distributed via social media and other platforms."
 Fox Sports eliminated its entire writing staff to focus on creating "premium video across all platforms."
 And MTV News announced a restructuring that would cut its writing team.
-Less than two years earlier, MTV News had hired Grantland co-founder Dan Fierman to lead an significant investment in "longform" political and cultural reporting, but Fierman left in April 2017, and in June MTV announced it was "shifting resources into short-form video content more in line with young people's media consumption habits."
+Less than two years earlier, MTV News had hired Grantland co-founder Dan Fierman to lead a significant investment in "longform" political and cultural reporting, but Fierman left in April 2017, and in June MTV announced it was "shifting resources into short-form video content more in line with young people's media consumption habits."

 In July, Vice Media laid off at least 60 employees, including the editor-in-chief of Vice Sports, while expanding video production.

 August 2017 saw Mic cut ten writers and directed the remainder of the newsroom to generate videos for social platforms.
 CEO Chris Altchek said "When you think about how many hours people spend watching video versus reading, the audience has already spoken."
-The move was ultimately unsuccessful, and Mic laid off the majority of its staff a year later.
+The move was ultimately unsuccessful, and Mic laid off the majority of its staff a year later before being sold to Bustle Media Group for a fraction of its former value.